They're not kids any more!

 And here she is again.
 It seems like this woman's only accomplishment is that she used to be a kid.
 At least this one's not overtly sexual:

 Here, the term "All Grown Up" is used to refer to Bonnie Wright's transformation from familiar child actor to "sexy".
 In fact, here, "All Grown Up" almost appears to be its own franchise.
 As in: "This week's All Grown Up sex kitten is..."

 She's no little girl any more!

-Tell you what pal, if I were a younger man, etc.
+Tell you what mate, if I were a younger man, etc.

 Anyway, I'm not entirely sure what this brief study into the Daily Mail's usage of "All Grown Up" means, other than that they think it's a target phrase which will encourage their readers to click on it.
 And if that's true, what does it say about their readers?
 What does it say about what the Mail thinks about its readers?
 It all just feels a bit scummy.
 It's the kind of thing that wankers who have never read VICE assume we do.

 This article was first published a couple of years back.
 More recently, Owen Jones has launched a petition to "stop the Daily Mail sexualising children" – if you want to, you can sign it here.